JasselD/JasselNotes/Y2S2/COMP609/Network or System Administration.md

 **Key Issues for Customers
 - Locality
-	- Workstations must be available where and when needed.
+	- Workstations must be available where and when needed
 - Reliability
 	- Systems should be stable, with timely hardware, software, and firmware updates.
-Quick repairs are essential.
+Quick repairs are essential
 - Productivity
 	- Users should work with minimal obstructions.
 Systems should be intuitive and efficient, reducing unnecessary effort